XXII. Civil Rights

 To improve compliance with Civil Rights laws, OCJP requires that all grant Project Directors and the Civil Rights Compliance Officers provide evidence of having completed Civil Rights training provided on the OCJP website annually.
 All new Project Directors must complete the training program within ninety (90) days of their start date.
 At the end of the online quiz, Project Directors should retain verification of completion in the grant file.
 The Project Director and the Civil Rights Compliance Officer should complete this training annually.
 Verification of the training must be retained in the personnel files.

-To be in compliance with OCJP’s training requirement on Civil Rights, subrecipient agencies must train other staff members by using the training program on OCJP’s website or another training program that includes information on Civil Rights compliance.
+To be in compliance with OCJP’s training requirement on Civil Rights, subrecipient agencies must train all other staff members by using the training program on OCJP’s website or another training program that includes information on Civil Rights compliance.
 Although staff members other than the Project Directors may complete the online quiz at the end of OCJP’s training program, they are not required to do so.
 Project Directors are responsible for maintaining documentation showing that staff members completed the required Civil Rights training annually.

 The Civil Rights Compliance Training Presentation and Quiz is available here.

-This Page Last Updated: February 17, 2023 at 9:34 AM
+This Page Last Updated: February 10, 2026 at 8:26 AM